 --all option from the command.
 To find out the number of running services, we can scroll to the bottom of the output.

-3. List only the stopped services
+3. List all exited services

-We can list the stopped/exited services by:
+We can list the stopped services by:

 systemctl --type service --all --state exited